Profisee/kubernetes/Azure-ARM/README.md

 	In Lens, choose workloads, then pods
 	Click on pod - profisee-(x)
 	Click on the "Pod Shell" left icon in top blue nav bar.
-This will "connect" you to the container
+This will "connect" you to the container Now in the terminal window (bottom), you are "connected" to the pod (container)